laurent22/joplin/readme/gsoc2022/ideas.md

 Skills Required: TypeScript, JavaScript, CSS, HTML, Markdown rendering.

+## 4. Implement default plugins on desktop application

+We would like to bundle certain plugins with the desktop application, such as the Backup or Rich Markdown plugin.
+Some process needs to be implemented so that they are bundled and updated automatically.
+You'll have to consider how it will work on CI, and across platform.
+The process should be fault tolerant and retry when something fails.

+Difficulty Level: High

+Skills Required: TypeScript, JavaScript, knowledge of Electron and GitHub Actions.

 # More info

 - Make sure you read the [Joplin Google Summer of Code Introduction](https://joplinapp.org/gsoc2022/index/)